-Camp HOPE America 2018 NATIONAL DATA EXECUTIVE SUMMARY
+CAMP HOPE AMERICA 2019 NATIONAL DATA EXECUTIVE SUMMARY

-This report provides the evaluation results for the 2018 Camp HOPE America impact on children's Hope, Resilience, and Character Development.
-Data for this evaluation is based upon Camp HOPE America programs from Arkansas, Connecticut, Idaho, Louisiana, New Jersey, Oklahoma, Oregon, Tennessee, Texas, and Washington.
+This report provides the evaluation results for the 2019 Camp HOPE America impact on children's Hope, Resilience, and Character Development.
+Data for this evaluation is based upon Camp HOPE America programs from Arkansas, California, Connecticut, Florida, Idaho, Louisiana, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, Tennessee, Texas, Washington, and Wisconsin.

-- In order to assess change in hope, resilience, and character development, a matched pre-camp, post-camp, and follow-up assessment design was used. - Six hundred and thirty-six campers provided responses to the self-report survey.
-Of these 636 campers, 538 provided complete data at the pre-camp assessment, 514 provided complete data on the final day of camp assessment, and 483 provided complete data at the 30-day follow-up assessment. - Matched comparisons were available for 410 campers across all three-assessment periods.
-Comparisons were made on child self-report of Hope and Resilience. - The average age of campers was 10.98 years (SD = 2.39) with ages ranging from seven to 17 years.
-Of the participating campers 50.6% identified as female. - Camp counselors provided observational assessments on 476 campers on the first and last day of camp.
-Matched observational comparisons were made for camper Hope and Character Development in the areas of Zest, Grit, Optimism, SelfControl, Gratitude, Curiosity, and Social Intelligence.
+- In order to assess changes in hope, resilience, and character development, a matched pre-camp, post-camp, and follow-up assessment design was used. - A total of 1,127 campers provided responses to the self-report survey.
+Of these 1,127 campers, 1,078 provided complete data at the pre-camp assessment, 1,069 provided complete data on the final day of camp assessment, and 840 provided complete data at the 30-day follow-up assessment. - Matched comparisons were available for 782 campers across all three-assessment periods.
+Comparisons were made on child self-report of Hope and Resilience. - The average age of campers was 11.12 years (SD = 2.35) with ages ranging from 6 to 18 years.
+Of the participating campers 51.7% identified as female. - Camp counselors provided observational assessments on 1,063 campers on the first and last day of camp.
+Matched observational comparisons were made for Hope and Character Development in the areas of Zest, Grit, Optimism, Self-Control, Gratitude, Curiosity, and Social Intelligence.